ClayNdugga/ClayNdugga/README.md

 # 💫 About Me:

 I am a highly motivated Mathematics and Engineering graduate with a passion for machine learning and software design.
-I also have experience building scalable cloud solutions in Azure, and in full‑stack web development.
+I have industry experience building scalable cloud solutions in Azure, machine learning, and practical knowledge of full‑stack web development.

 ## 🚀 What I'm Up To